elrevert/Aurora/README.md

 ### I want to help out with Alpha testing, how can I do this?

 Just use the app and report any bugs you find.
-The main goal of the alpha is to test Aurora with as many different audio interfaces as possible.
+The main goal of the alpha is to test the I/O label functionality with as many different audio interfaces as possible.
 <br>
 <br>